TColaco2021/Blue-vs-Red-Team-Final-Project-Presentation/README.md

   # Day 3: Final Group Presentations

-  Complete and submit group presentations
+  Complete and submit group presentations.
-  Submit an offensive red team analysis
+  Submit an offensive red team analysis.
-  Submit a defensive blue team analysis
+  Submit a defensive blue team analysis.
   Submit a network forensic analysis.

   Please see the attached report for all relevant details and findings.